calroc/joypy/docs/Document.md

     ----------------------------
            ...
 F a G b

-This permits the compiler to make whatever optimizations without having to work to notice the pattern.
+This permits the compiler to make optimizations without having to work to notice the pattern.
 The `dipdip` function and the interpreter can work together to do the more efficient thing.

 Joy function definitions form Directed Graphs.
 Not acyclical though, definition bodies do not contain references to other functions, but rather "Symbols" that name functions, so you can form e.g. two definitions that each make use of the other.
 Generally speaking though, you don't do this, instead you write definitions that use e.g. `genrec` general recursion combinator.